With a no-asset chapter 7 bankruptcy, the debtor will not lose any of their property.

 You Will Not Lose Everything: Exempt assets are Protected from Creditors

 The type of exemptions you qualify for are determined by state law.
-There are some unusual and very specific rules to determine which state law you have to use to determine exemptions and I am not going to bore you with such a miniscule and technical area of the law today.
+There are some unusual and very specific rules to determine which state law you must use to determine exemptions.
+However, I am not going to bore you with such a minuscule and technical area of the law today.

-Bottom line: If you have moved from one state to another state in the last two years, you need to speak to an experienced bankruptcy attorney where you live to determine which state’s law you need to look at when determining your exemptions.
+Bottom line: If you have moved from one state to another in the last two years, you need to speak to an experienced bankruptcy attorney where you live.
+They will help you identify which state’s law you need to look at when determining your exemptions.

 Understanding Chapter 7 Bankruptcy Exemptions in Texas

-Since I practice bankruptcy in Texas and 98% of the time I use Texas law to determine my client’s exemptions, my comments are going to be directly specifically at Texas and Federal exemptions which I am allowed to use in Texas.
+Since I practice bankruptcy law in Texas, and 98% of the time I use Texas law to determine my client’s exemptions, my comments are going to be directly specifically at Texas and Federal exemptions which I am allowed to use in Texas.